mariziva/sustainable-table/README.md

-# Sustainable Table
+# SUSTAINABLE TABLE

-# Because we all have zucchini rotting in our fridge
+# Because we all have zucchini rotting in our fridge.

 ## Description